 What is the DMCA?

-Someone Stole My Content!
+“Someone Stole My Content!”

-The moment you discover stolen content, the first thing you are going to want to do is document the situation.
-Take screen shots of the offending site and make sure the URL bar and your monitor’s time stamp are visible.
+The moment you discover stolen content, the first thing you want to do is document the situation.
+Take screenshots of the offending site.
+Make sure the URL bar and your monitor’s time-date stamp are visible.

-Now that we have a URL that has stolen your content, we need to find out who owns it, where it is registered and where it is hosted.
+Now that we have a URL that has stolen your content, we need to find out who owns it, where it is registered, and where it is hosted.
 You can use the ICANN (Internet Corporation for Assigned Names and Numbers) WHOIS service.

-What if the Domain Contacts are Hidden with a Privacy Service?
+What if the domain Contacts are hidden with a privacy service?